 Click to navigate to the parent folder.
-Enter the path of a directory and press the Enter key to display the files in that location Use the drop down list to select from book marked locations.
-New locations are automatically book marked whenever a file in that location is opened.
 The filter control allows you to exclude files that do not match the criteria you type.
 The wildcard symbol is automatically appended to the text so it is not necessary to add it yourself.
 To search for all files that contain the term jvm simply type jvm.
 To find png images containing the term red you could type red.png.
 Press the Enter key to update the results.
+Enter the path of a directory and press the Enter key to display the files in that location Use the drop down list to select from book marked locations.
+Locations can be managed by using the toolbar menu.
+Allows you to manage the locations displayed in the directory combo.

-In this view the list displays the columns 'filename', 'modified date', 'file typ 'file size'.
+In this view the list displays the columns 'filename', 'modified date', 'file type' and 'file size'.
 Columns can be sorted in either ascending or descending order.
-Click the co third time to remove the sort order.
-The small icon view removes columns and is great when a folder contains many files.
+Click the column a third time to remove the sort order.
+The list view removes columns and is convenient when a folder contains many files.